+Each month the Company recalculates the forecast liability for the full year, based on any revision to the FDSC and Unmetered Supply Volume for the previous months, and the latest forecast for the remainder of the year.
+The amount the supplier has already paid is deducted from this annual liability, and the balance is divided by the number of months left to bill.

-Initial Reconciliation (Part 1a)
+Initial Reconciliation (Part 1a – HH Demand)

-The Supplier’s outturn HH triad gross demand, based on initial settlement data (and therefore subject to change in subsequent settlement runs), was 9,000kW.
+The Supplier’s outturn HH triad gross demand, based on latest settlement data (and therefore subject to change in subsequent settlement runs), was 9,000kW.
 The HH triad gross demand reconciliation charge is therefore calculated as follows:

 HHD Reconciliation Charge = (HHDA - HHDF) x £/kW Tariff